New theoretical instability regions, period-luminosity relations and masses for blue large-amplitude pulsators

 For the stellar mass of $0.3M_{\odot}$, no viable 1O pulsation modes were found within the BLAP region on the HR diagram across variations in metallicity ($Z$), helium abundance ($Y$) or convection parameter sets.
 Note that recent results from \citetalias{pietrukowicz24} suggest that BLAPs exhibit single-mode pulsations in the fundamental radial mode, with only two exceptions observed so far $-$ a symmetric triplet, OGLE-BLAP-001 and a triple-mode pulsator, OGLE-BLAP-030 (discussed further in Sec.~\ref{sec:blap30}).
-This is not without precedent $-$ type~II Cepheids are a similar homogeneous group known to pulsate exclusively in the fundamental mode \citep{bono1997}, with only two known first-overtones in the Large Magellanic Cloud \citep{soszynski2019}.
+The prototype OGLE-BLAP-001 exhibits a dominant mode that is most likely the fundamental radial mode \citep{pietrukowicz17}, while the other two detected frequencies are interpreted as a consequence of the strong magnetic field of the star \citep{pigulski24} and the rotational modulation caused by an oblique magnetic axis\footnote{\url{https://ogle.astrouw.edu.pl/atlas/BLAPs.html}}.
+A class of pulsating variables that primarily pulsate in the fundamental mode is not without precedent $-$ type~II Cepheids are a similar homogeneous group known to pulsate exclusively in the fundamental mode \citep{bono1997}, with only two known first-overtones in the Large Magellanic Cloud \citep{soszynski2019}, in addition to two double-mode BL~Her stars, simultaneously pulsating in the F- and 1O-modes \citep{smolec18}.
 For the next section, we therefore derive theoretical period relations only for the F-mode.

 It is also worth mentioning that other types of pulsating stars may contaminate our instability region.
 Thus, even though some of our models may not be related to BLAPs, they could still represent other types of variable stars.
 They could correspond to, for example, various variable hot subdwarf stars with longer periods \citep[e.g.,][]{heber2016, krticka2024}.